zynbahmed/u2_lessons_intro_to_mongoose/README.md

 There are several built-in validators we can use.

-However, endless flexibility is possible with custom asynchronous and synchronous validator functions and/or Mongoose middleware.

-As always, let's take a look at the basics at first...

 Movies should not be allowed to be created without a `title`.
 Let's make it required:

 ```js